 The soil is one of the largest stores of carbon on earth, with the top meter of soil globally holding more than three times the amount of carbon in the atmosphere.
-Carbon is sequestered in the soil when plant and animal materials – such as crop residues, leaf litter, and small organisms – collect over time.
 Carbon-rich soil supports diverse plant and animal communities and produces high agricultural yields.

 The Earth Partners’ Soil Carbon Methodology